rayalan/binary-adages/content/my-best-managers.md

 First, they were straight with me about the hard questions.
 I got real answers to question like _"Why is the organization doing such-n-such?"_ or _"Is this-or-that really fulfilling our corporate values?_

-While they respected the necessary corporate privacy, they typically erred on the side of sharing more and trusting me to be discrete.
+While they respected the necessary corporate privacy, they typically erred on the side of sharing more and trusting me to be discreet.
 There were at least a few times when I knew well ahead of time about a pending reorg or upcoming departure.
 Again, the idea of extending trust shows up.

 And finally, they had low expectations for me.
 They recognized, I believe, that I have incredibly high expectations for myself (some might say unrealistic) and that I do my best work when I'm not feeling pressured to do even more.
 And so they were able to find meaningful ways to tell me that I was doing great, which helped me to do even better.

 Clearly that exact strategy doesn't apply to every employee, but the broader principle of understanding each employee and adjusting one's approach accordingly is absolutely applicable.
-And I have yet to meet an employee that doesn't like to know how their work is appreciated.
+And I have yet to meet an employee who doesn't like to know how their work is appreciated.

 # So what